-Conventional wisdom suggests that testing value for money at lower discount rates effectively raises the hurdle for PFI projects.
-The analysis presented earlier demonstrated that, although this is the overall trend, at the individual project level this is not always the case.
-PFI road value for money performance at rates of 8%, 6% and 3.5% is summarised in Table 25.
-All other things being equal, only half of the roads (four of the first eight) remain value for money at 3.5%.
+Conventional wisdom suggests that testing value-for-money at lower discount rates effectively raises the hurdle for PFI projects.
+In comparison with conventional procurement, the PFI smoothes costs over a 30-year contract period and a lower discount rate reduces the dampening effect on costs incurred towards the end of the contract term.
+However the analysis presented earlier demonstrated that, although this is the overall trend, at the individual project level this is not always the case.
+PFI road value-for-money performance at rates of 8, 6 and 3.5% is summarised in Table 25.
+All other things being equal, only half of the roads (four of the first eight) remain value-for-money at 3.5%.